bencardoen/singularity_slurm_cuda/README.md

 >>> import tensorflow as tf
 >>> tf.test.is_gpu_available()
 ```
+This should print a lot of info on CUDA version, GPU type etc, and evaluate to True.

 ## SBATCH mode
 Check singularitysbatch.sh as an example.
 Make sure you modify the account, email, and image location entries.